 The library may be used before school and during the lunch period.
 No eating or drinking is permitted in the library.
 Students who are in the library are under the direct supervision of the librarian and must follow the librarian's rules and regulations.
 All students must present a pass with time and date to enter the library during class periods.
+Use of the library for legitimate research or student collaboration on an educational task or assignment.
+No loitering.
 Printing and copying are 10 cents per sheet.